2000

 ● 3-26-2000: Woe is me.
 I can’t sleep at night; and I can’t fully wake up during the day.

 ● 4-19-2000: A certain circularity in religious thought: Why is God great, or magnificent . . .?
 Because of this magnificent world He created, whose crowning glory is man.
 Why is man great?
-Because he was created in God’s image . . ..
+Because he was created in the image of God . . ..

 ● 4-29-2000: Death is life run out of time.